hiphapa/blogs.snap-ci.com/_posts/2014-10-31-shell-changes.md

 ---
 layout: post
-title:  "Changes to the way commands are run in Snap"
+title:  "A more shell-like environment to run your build"
 date:   2014-10-31
 author: Akshay Karle
 categories: announcements
 ---

-# tl;dr

-The Snap team will be making changes to run every Stage in it's own shell instead of running every command in it's own shell.
-We are letting you know in advance the changes that we will be making so that you can fix your build to accommodate these changes.
-These changes will go in effect on Wednesday, Nov 5th, 2014 around evening UTC.
-We will run a migration attempting to fix your build but for some complex commands this may not work and you may have to edit your configuration.

-# The long version

-Right now every command runs in it's own shell.
-So any [internal commands](http://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#Bourne-Shell-Builtins) that you run in that command don't have any consequences on the subsequent commands.
-On a number of support requests and confusion of why every command is run in it's own shell we have decided to change this behaviour and run all commands for a stage in one shell.
+Snap's stages currently provide an isolated environment around every command that you run in them.
+This is done by executing each of your build commands in their own shell.
+What this means though is that any [internal commands](http://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#Bourne-Shell-Builtins) that you run in that command don't impact any following commands.

+While isolation is good, this behaviour was often confusing.
+We heard from quite a few of you who logged support tickets wondering why your attempts at doing things like `cd` and `export` did not take effect and work like they did on your machine.

+We thought it was perfectly reasonable that you would expect commands in your build environment to work as they do on your local information.
+So we have decided to change the behaviour in Snap to better match your expectations!

 This change may affect your existing builds if you are changing the state of your shell by using the internal commands like *cd*, *export* or *exit*.
-An easy way to make sure your builds continue to work is to just run these internal commands in a [subshell](http://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html).
+If you want to preserve the old behaviour, an easy way to do so is to just run these internal commands in a [subshell](http://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html).

 Following are some sample commands that you might have to change in your build configuration:

 #### Changes with the *cd* command: